 19MISS BELMAR, Belmar, NJ – 1955 Captain Dave Shinn's original party boat "MISS BELMAR" from Shark River, NJ circa 1955.
 She was built in 1943 at Bayonne, NJ as the World War II PT boat "PT–577".
 Formerly, she was the sightseeing boat "BIG FLAMINGO" from Wildwood, NJ.
 After her stint as the "MISS BELMAR", she was sold and sailed as Captain Gene DeVito's "CAPT.
 LOUIE" from Highlands, NJ.

 20OPTIMIST II, Shark River, NJ – 1955 The "OPTIMIST II" from Shark River, NJ circa 1955.
-She was built in 1950 at Brooklyn, NY and while Captain Charlie Dodd owned the "OPTIMIST II", she was operated by Captain Jack Huntsinger.
+She was built in 1940 by Ernest Fiedler at Bergen Beach Boatworks in Brooklyn, NY and while Captain Charlie Dodd owned the "OPTIMIST II", she was operated by Captain Jack Huntsinger.

 21PENNSY, Brielle, NJ – 1955 An overhead view of the "PENNSY" from Brielle, NJ circa 1955.
 Owned by the Bogan family, she was operated by Captain Roy Skillman at the time.
 She was one of two converted World War II PT (Patrol Torpedo) boats owned by the Bogan family at the time (the "JERSEY" was the second.)
 Higgins Industries built the boat in 1944 at New Orleans, LA as the US Navy "PT-457".